-- Line resistance should not exceed 100Ω.

-- Line cables installed on a dedicated path,

-- Cables placed at a proper distance from the power lines.
+- Line resistance should not exceed 100Ω. - Line cables installed on a dedicated path, - Cables placed at a proper distance from the power lines. - However, to ensure the correct condition, the loop calculator must be utilized.

-7.7.3 Open loop configuration ("T" junctions)
+7.9.3 Open loop configuration ("T" junctions)